HumanSignal/label-studio/docs/source/guide/ml.md

 <div class="enterprise-only">

-From the [**Model** page](project_settings_lse#Model) under project settings, select one of the following:
+From the [**Model** page](project_settings_lse#Model) under project settings, select **Start Training** from the overflow menu next to the connected model.
+This manually initiates training.
+Use this action if you want to control when the model training occurs, such as after a specific number of annotations have been collected or at certain intervals.

 </div>

 <div class="opensource-only">

-From the [**Model** page](project_settings#Model) under project settings, select one of the following:
+From the [**Model** page](project_settings#Model) under project settings, select **Start Training** from the overflow menu next to the connected model.
+This manually initiates training.
+Use this action if you want to control when the model training occurs, such as after a specific number of annotations have been collected or at certain intervals.

 </div>

-* **Start model training on annotation submission**--Enable this option for automated training.
-When enabled, training is automatically initiated every time an annotation is submitted or updated.
-* **Start Training** (Available from the overflow menu next to the connected model) -- Manually initiate training.
-Use this action if you want to control when the model training occurs, such as after a specific number of annotations have been collected or at certain intervals.

 You can also initiate training programmatically using the following: